devzbysiu/aos/README.md

 # <p id="configuration">Configuration</p>

-AOT does not require any configuration after you did all the steps described in installation section above.
+AOS does not require any configuration after you did all the steps described in installation section above.

 If you want to change the appearance, all the visual configuration should be